Why do we need organizations?

 Organizations must meet a number of tasks, for example, provide a workplace, are a piece of life, but often also places of fear.

 They should coordinate actions to create stability and routine.
 They are a non-homogeneous, diverse and varied flow of materials, people, money, time, solutions, problems and decisions.
 People transfer their resources to the organization and expect their coordination.

 Organization is therefore more than just an institution and a process.
-It is "... the machine that translates ...".
-Organizations are networking worldwide and show their own momentum, with which they enforce the functional systems of society.
-For example:
+It is "... the machine that implements ...".
+Organizations network worldwide and show their own dynamic with which they enforce the functional systems of society.
+Here is an example: